A brand can't be all things to all people. And like a person, it can only walk in one direction at a time.

 A beautiful thing about journalism and PR is their timelessness.
-Even as roles evolve, the building of mindshare and exchange of information remains messy.
-Hustle hasn't been replaced by an algorithm.
+Even as roles evolve, building mindshare and exchanging information remains messy.
+Hustle isn’t replaced with an algorithm.

 Hiring in-house gives you a marketing communications capability, but only for a time.
-When people leave their jobs, their knowledge walks out the door with them.
+When people leave their jobs, their institutional knowledge walks out the door with them.
 We’ve become an external hard drive/cloud backup of brand history and knowledge retention that for many of our clients, has outlasted multiple changes in the C-Suite.
 We’ve been doing this forever, and we aren’t going anywhere.

 A good agency respects a client's inbox.
 It anticipates every question a client may ask about an opportunity, lays it out logically, ends with a recommendation and leaves the client in a position where they only need to respond with a "yes" or a "no." We minimize back-and-forth.

 Many shops take on any brand who knocks on their door with a budget.
 They bite off more than they can chew, and existing clients suffer.
-We only work with a handful of clients at a time, because we want to make every client feel like they're our only client.
+We only work with a handful of clients at a time.
+Every client should feel like they're our only client.

-It's easy to get caught up in the new business race, spending time chasing RFPs.
 We don't participate in RFPs or get caught up chasing new accounts.
 Instead, we dedicate that time to earning great results for the clients we already have, turning them into advocates who refer our next client to us.
 Every new client we take on is a direct result of having knocked an existing client's socks off.

 Some agencies bill their clients for every $5 magazine or $10 cab ride.
 We don't sweat the small stuff.